 Did you know that:

-We protect and manage Melbourne’s important water assets on behalf of the community.
+Melbourne Water protects and manages Melbourne’s important water assets on behalf of the community, including:

 - drinking water - we supply water retailers over 400 billion litres of drinking water each year